ixugo/goddd/README.md

 This is a complete CRUD solution focused on REST API.

-The goal of Goweb is to:
+The goal of GoDDD is to:

 + Provide a clean architecture suitable for small and medium-sized projects.
 + Provide a modular structure for quickly starting a project, focusing on business development.